homm/color-filters-reconstruction/README.md

 approximation of that target color transformation.

-A resulting hald image could then be used in various software such as GraphicsMagick or Adobe Photoshop and converted to the 3D LUT cube file format, which is common in a great number of video editing software.
+A resulting hald image could then be used in various software such as GraphicsMagick or Adobe Photoshop.
+You can use it in your iOS or macOS apps with [CocoaLUT][CocoaLUT].
+Hald images could be converted to the 3D LUT cube file format, which is common in a great number of video editing software.